 Reality: Truth is that the average cruiser is 47 years old, according to the industry trade group, Cruise Lines International Association.
 While some lines do attract an older demographic — especially on longer itineraries — others are more popular with families or with younger singles and couples.
 Yes, retirees may have the time and money necessary to travel for extended periods.
 But cruise lines are increasingly catering to both younger and more adventurous travelers with more active activities, fun children’s programs, trendy spa treatments, and shore excursions that range from standup paddle boarding in the Caribbean to glacier hiking in Alaska.

-Myth 5: You’ll get seasick.
+Myth 5: You’ll Get Seasick

 Reality: Modern cruise ships feature stabilizers that are very effective at smoothing out the ride.
 Unless you’re in rough seas, such as a transatlantic crossing in winter, you’ll actually feel very little movement at all.
 The Caribbean, for example, is famously smooth sailing and most of an Alaska cruise takes place in the protected waters of the Inside Passage.

-Myth 6: Cruise ships are confining.
+Myth 6: Cruise Ships Are Confining

 Reality: Sure, you’ll be confined to the ship as it sails from port to port; you can’t just walk off whenever you want.
 But you’re unlikely to ever feel trapped.
 The ship usually sails at night while you’re busy having dinner, enjoying evening entertainment and sleeping.
 During the day, it is typically in port, allowing you to spend most of your time ashore.
 If you like to be out and about, book an itinerary with few to no sea days so you have the freedom to go ashore each day.

 Plus, there are many ways to work off your baked Alaska splurge in the gym, jogging track, yoga class, or workout group not to mention just walking around the decks or using the stairs instead of the elevators.
 And, of course, you can choose from an array of active experiences in port, such as hiking, biking, ziplining, horseback riding, and scuba diving to burn off those extra calories.

 How to Explore

-Windstar’s fleet of small luxury sailing ships and all-suite power yachts with 148 to 310 guests bring you closer to smaller ports and exclusive local experiences around the world.
+Windstar’s fleet of small luxury sailing ships and all-suite power yachts with 148 to 312 guests bring you closer to smaller ports and exclusive local experiences around the world.
 Visit windstarcruises.com or call 888-460-5098 for more information.